acpopescu/codechecker/README.win64.md

 # How to build

-1. Install miniconda (works with full anaconda, I really recommend to use miniconda and then environments to isolate needs per project or chaos ensues)
+1. Install miniconda (works with full anaconda too, I prefer to use miniconda)
-2. Install nodejs: choco install nodejs --version 16.17.0
+2. Install nodejs: `choco install nodejs --version 16.17.0`
-3. Start a miniconda powershell
+3. Start Anaconda Powershell

 ## To run locally and debug the build_dist directory
 4. cd to source directory.
 You may need to remove the old one `conda env remove -n codechecker-build` if something fails